Here we explain how a sports injury professional or doctor might assess and diagnose the cause of Tennis elbow type pain.

 Resisted wrist extension

 This involves attempting to extend the wrist (move upwards, palm down) against resistance.
-The test is positive if symptoms are reproduced.
+If your physio or doctor reproduces your symptoms then the test is positive.

 Resisted middle finger extension